Nixtla/hierarchicalforecast/CONTRIBUTING.md

 pre-commit install
 ```

-### Preview Changes
-You can preview changes in your local browser before pushing by using the `nbdev_preview`.

 ### Build the library
-The library is built using the notebooks contained in the `nbs` folder.
-If you want to make any changes to the library you have to find the relevant notebook, make your changes and then call
+The library is built using the notebooks contained in the `nbs` folder. **If you want to make any changes to the library you have to find the relevant notebook and make your changes in that notebook**, and then call
 ```
 nbdev_export
 ```

+### Preview Changes
+You can preview changes in your local browser before pushing by using the `nbdev_preview`.

 ### Run tests
 If you're working on the local interface you can just use `nbdev_test --n_workers 1 --do_print --timing`.

 ### Clean notebook's outputs.
 Since the notebooks output cells can vary from run to run (even if they produce the same outputs) the notebooks are cleaned before committing them.
 Please make sure to run `nbdev_clean --clear_all` before committing your changes.
 If you clean the library's notebooks with this command please backtrack the changes you make to the example notebooks `git checkout nbs/examples`, unless you intend to change the examples.

 ## Do you want to contribute to the documentation?